streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 [Filtering in the element selection](https://github.com/streetcomplete/StreetComplete/blob/master/app/src/main/java/de/westnordost/streetcomplete/quests/wheelchair_access/AddWheelchairAccessBusiness.kt#L20) ensures that every object will have either `name` or `brand` tag.

-Though description from iD presets is not guaranted.
+Though description from iD presets is not guaranteed.

 So `getTitle` function that returns identifier to text in [strings file](app/src/main/res/values/strings.xml).
 It will be either